developer-zebra/developer-zebra-site/src/stagenow/3-4/stageclient/index.md

 ## Rapid Deployment Client
 Jelly Bean devices and certain KitKat devices include Rapid Deployment (RD) Client rather than StageNow Client.
-For staging, these devices scan StageNow-generated bar codes using the RD Client.
+For staging, these devices scan StageNow-generated barcodes using the RD Client.
 This connects the client to a network, installs MX and StageNow on the device, and launches StageNow to stage/configure the device using the settings specified in the StageNow Workstation Tool.
 Due to the older OS, these devices only support partial StageNow functionality.

 Specifically, to stage a device that includes RD Client:

-1. The administrator uses the StageNow Workstation Tool to generate RD or StageNow profile bar code(s).
+1. The administrator uses the StageNow Workstation Tool to generate RD or StageNow profile barcode(s).

-2. The operator uses the device to scan the bar code(s).
+2. The operator uses the device to scan the barcode(s).
 This downloads and installs other device components, including MX Framework and the StageNow Client.

 3. The device reboots, and then StageNow Client automatically launches and completes the staging process in order to apply the profile settings.